EciStg/order-placement/receipt/README.md

 ## tl;dr

-Conceptually a receipt extends an order e.g **`{order} V (package X shipment X tracking)`**
+Conceptually a receipt extends an order e.g **`{order} V (package X shipment X tracking)`**.
 Compare the order schema with the receipt schema, ignoring a few details, we will see the additions in defined in the tuple above.

     106a107,125
     >     "package": {